 1 tbsp of peanut butter(or any nut butter) + 1 banana + splash of almond milk

-Put all ingredients in a blender blend until thick and creamy.
-Pour blended mixture into a shaker bottle.
+Put all ingredients in a blender and blend until thick and creamy.
+Pour the blended mixture into a shaker bottle.
 Once finished blending, toss a few frozen strawberries on top and enjoy!

 Add chocolate syrup if desired.
 This classic combo is both easy to make and great for breakfast!

 This protein shake is perfect for any occasion.
 Natural energy from dark chocolate, along with peppermint extract, gives you plenty of natural energy to get you through your day.
 Plus, it tastes great!